hazae41/saumon/README.md

 ## Usage

-A macro is like a regular JS function, but the preprocessor will replace all its calls by the string value it returns
+A macro is like a regular JS function, but the compiler will replace all its calls by the string value it returns

 ### CLI